OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 libcurl >= 7.29.0 (as being available in RHEL 7).

-An alternate pluggable network interface can also be set by the user in case suppot for libcurl was not built in, or if for the desired context of use, the user wishes to provide the network implementation (a typical use case could be QGIS that would use its QT-based networking facilities to solve issues with SSL, proxy, authentication, etc.)
+An alternate pluggable network interface can also be set by the user in case support for libcurl was not built in, or if for the desired context of use, the user wishes to provide the network implementation (a typical use case could be QGIS that would use its QT-based networking facilities to solve issues with SSL, proxy, authentication, etc.)